sriram-2502/sriram-2502/README.md

 ## About Me

-I am a graduate Mechanical Engineering student at Clemson University working at the intersection of robotics, optimal control, and learning-based autonomy.
+I am a postdoctoral researcher at Clemson University working at the intersection of robotics, optimal control, and learning-based autonomy.

-My current research focuses on **data-driven control for quadruped locomotion over challenging terrains**, combining trajectory optimization, global planning, and model predictive control.
+My current research focuses on **data-driven control for Legged locomotion over challenging terrains**, combining trajectory optimization, global planning, and model predictive control.
 I have also worked on adaptive control algorithms for collaborative manipulation using multi-agent systems, including drones and ground robots.

 ---